Leberkasrechner/Data/README.md

 # Leberkasrechner Map Data

 ## Overview
 Leberkasrechner is committed to user privacy and efficient data usage.
-Recognizing the need for extensive datasets for our maps and the challenges of creating vector tiles, we have taken the initiative to self-host our tile-server and release public-ready `.mbtiles` files.
+Recognizing the need for extensive datasets for our maps and the challenges of creating vector tiles, we have taken the initiative to self-host our tile-server and release ready to use `.mbtiles` files.

 ## Process
 We utilize OpenStreetMap (OSM) data, specifically .pbf files, obtained from Geofabrik's OSM exports.
 These files are converted into .mbtiles using Planetiler.
 The resulting .mbtiles files are compatible with a tileserver like Tileserver-GL, ensuring a smooth user experience.